yw778/testApplication/MNIST/readme.md

 ## Description: ##

-This project contains several different versions of the *Gradient Descent* method used to train a *logistic regression* model.
-This model can be used for binary classification problems, including spam email filtering.
+This project contains several different versions of the *Gradient Descent* method used to train a *softmax regression* model.
+This model can be used for classification problems, including digit recognition.
 The contents of the different modules are explained below:

 <a name="paths"></a>**Note:** some libraries (OpenBLAS, CuBLAS, CUDA, Vivado HLS, ...) may be installed in different directories in your system, and thus may require the modification of paths in the Makefiles, setup `.sh` scripts (or the `LD_LIBRARY_PATH` environment variable) and `.tcl` scripts.